hepabolu/programming-by-stealth/docs/pbs73.md

 In our examples so far, the view objects have been very simplistic — just simple collections of name-value pairs where each value is a string.
 In the real world, your views will be more complex than that.
 The values do not have to be strings!
 Of course, they can be numbers or booleans too, but they can also be objects.
 You’ll notice that, in our example views, the names are not single strings, but nested objects indexed by `'first'` and `'last'`.
 How do we include the first name in our template?
 Simple, we use JavaScript’s dot notation.
 We can get the first name with `{% raw %}'{{name.first}}'{% endraw %}` and the last name with `{% raw %}'{{name.last}}'{% endraw %}`.

 We can use the same technique to access properties within any object, even built-in objects like arrays.
 Our sample views define an array of strings named `languages`.
-We can access the number of languages the person speaks with `'{{languages.length}}'`.
+We can access the number of languages the person speaks with `{% raw %}'{{languages.length}}'{% endraw %}`.

 A value in a view can also be a function.
 When you try to add a value to a template, and that value is a function, Mustache will execute the function with no arguments, and with the function's special `this` variable set to the view object.
 Mustache will then insert the returned value into the output.
 You can see an example of this in `pbs73b.html` where the view objects define a key named `languageList` which is a function that joins all the elements in the languages array into a single string and then returns it.